Trivial source characters in blocks of domestic representation type: Two examples

 \section{Two examples}

 Consider the group algebra $kG$, where $k$ is an algebraically closed field of characteristic $2$.
-In this final section, we consider two examples.
-Firstly, a certain family of finite group algebras which are of domestic representation type: we let $G=D_{4v}$, the dihedral group of order $4v$, where $v$ is an odd integer larger than~$2$.
+The main aim of this final section is to illustrate, by means of two examples, how the results from \cref{sec:TS_characters_in_blocks_with_Klein_four_defect_groups} can be applied.
+Firstly, a certain family of finite group algebras which are of domestic representation type: we let $G=D_{4v}$, the dihedral group of order $4v$, where $v$ is an odd integer larger than~$1$.
 It follows that the principal block of the group algebra~$kG$ is splendidly Morita equivalent to the group algebra $kV_4$ in this case (see \cref{PIMsOfD4v}).
 Secondly, we consider a group algebra $kG$ of domestic representation type where $G$ is a concrete group of order $972$.
 It turns out that $B_0(kG)$ is splendidly Morita equivalent to the algebra $k\AlternatingGroup_4$ in this case (see \cref{Cor:B_0(G)_is_splendidly_Morita_equivalent_to_kA_4}).